What furnishings does the University provide to residents on campus?

 Can I have a refrigerator?

-Full-size residential refrigerators are provided in each unit at Blue Ridge, the Gardens, Grand Strand, Low Country, Piedmont, Sandhills, and the Woods.
-One UL (Underwriters Laboratories) certified refrigerator under 4.6 cubic feet is allowed (per resident) in Chanticleer, CINO, Eaglin, Ingle, Teal and Tradition Halls.
+Answer: Full-size residential refrigerators are provided in each unit at Blue Ridge, the Gardens, Grand Strand, Low Country, Piedmont, Sandhills, and the Woods.
+One UL (Underwriters Laboratories) certified refrigerator no larger than 4.6 cubic feet is allowed (per resident) in Chanticleer, Singleton-Young, Eaglin, Ingle, Teal and Tradition halls.

 Can I have a microwave?